sekulovskin/bgmElicit/README.md

 **[`BDgraph`](http://cran.r-project.org/web/packages/BDgraph/index.html)** and **[`easybgm`](https://cran.r-project.org/web/packages/easybgm/index.html)**
 R packages for Bayesian graphical modeling.

-The output from the main function, `elicitEdgeProb` (or its lightweight counterpart `elicitEdgeProbLite`), which elicitt prior inclusion probabilities under the Bernoulli prior, can also be used to estimate the parameters of a Beta-Bernoulli e Stochastic-Block model (SBM) prior.
+The output from the main function, `elicitEdgeProb` (or its lightweight counterpart `elicitEdgeProbLite`), which elicit prior inclusion probabilities under the Bernoulli prior, can also be used to estimate the parameters of a Beta-Bernoulli e Stochastic-Block model (SBM) prior.